 Mandalakas said Luck had been on life-support since the accident.

 Luck, who was in his late 60s and lived in the Hershey area, is survived by his son, his wife Kathy, and daughter Megan.

-The fourth was just reported eight hours ago.
-His name; Dr. Anthony Keene DO, an Osteopath and the only one in a bike (motorcycle) as opposed to a bicycle.
-From the article :
+The fourth case was just reported eight hours ago.
+His name: Dr. Anthony Keene DO, an osteopath and the only one of the four on a motorcycle as opposed to a bicycle.
+From the article:

 A doctor from Pikeville was killed in a motorcycle crash in Floyd County on Sunday.

 Kentucky Sate Police say Anthony Keene, 39, was riding on KY 680 near Branham’s Creek when he lost control in a curve and crashed.

 Troopers say Dr. Keene was ejected in the crash, and died at the scene.

 I don’t think these four in accidents were probably foul play.
 I just included them as a few asked me to.
 These doctors weren’t holistic (that I know of—I haven’t researched).
 I guess the lesson is that wearing a helmet, even when simply riding a bicycle, doesn’t necessarily protect you.
 It also shows how quickly our lives can be taken away from us or those around us, so treasure every moment with your loved ones.

 The first story of Dr. Versendaal does concern me, and the fact that many folks keep writing me about how puzzling it is, and even the papers say so is troubling.
 As far as the rest—make of them what you will.
 I am just sharing stories shared with me or ones that were odd.
 The preventive medicine vegan cardiologist Dr. Grossman’s story is beyond crazy, but it looks like he led an unusual adventurous life, already overcoming paralysis in a freak accident in 2008 surfing, and just wish he hadn’t gone out as he did, as he’d overcome so much and done so many things for his patients and community.